kinecosystem/devtools/README.md

-# Developer tools for KIN Devs
+# Developer Tools for KIN Devs

 ## `create-wallet`
 A script to createa local address and private key and run the register process to assign these keys to a user.